 Sporting a market capitalization of $92.4 billion, more than $1.67 billion in cash and with positive free cash flow over the last twelve months, we're confident that Analog Devices has the resources it needs to pursue a high growth business strategy.

 We were impressed by the very optimistic revenue guidance Analog Devices provided for the next quarter.
 And we were also excited to see that earnings outperformed Wall St’s expectations.
 On the other hand, it was less good to see the inventory levels increase.
 Overall, we think this was still a really good quarter, that should leave shareholders feeling very positive.
 The company is up 3.04% on the results and currently trades at $188 per share.

 When considering Analog Devices, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 Although we have other favorites, we understand the arguments that Analog Devices is not a bad business.
 We would expect growth rates to moderate from here, but its revenue growth has been strong, over the last three years.
 And on top of that, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion.

-Analog Devices's price to earnings ratio based on the next twelve months is 17.1x.
-We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
-And if you like the company, it seems that Analog Devices doesn't trade at a completely unreasonable price point.
+Analog Devices's price to earnings ratio based on the next twelve months is 19.3x.
+In the end, beauty is in the eye of the beholder.
+While Analog Devices wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price point right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.